nicholasholtz/dinosaur-wants-breakfast/README.md

 - The doughnut is not easy to catch.
     - It is slightly faster than me, always moving a little quicker than I can.
     - Every once in a while, it will disappear and land at a new spot.
+--
+March 13: Definitely decided to make this simpler.
+Falling doughnuts.
+Wanted to make sure I could wrap this up, learn from it, and ove forward without getting bogged down.
+In the past, this is the type of thing I've gotten tripped up on and ended up losing momentum.
+Here, I've finished the work and will be submitting it and moving to the next course.